fusion809/fusion809.github.io-old2/_posts/2016/02/PMS/DNF/dnf.md

 Complete!
 ~~~

 I find it gives better, more detailed, output than APT, pacman or ZYpp.
 Additionally it supports group installs, which can save one a lot of time installing several different pieces of software that belong to the one group.
-For example, to install the KDE desktop one would run {% include Code/coders-fs.html line1="dnf install @kde-desktop" %} It also includes some actions (and yes these that are not included by basic or "simple" package managers like pacman.
+For example, to install the KDE desktop one would run {% include Code/coders-fs.html line1="dnf install @kde-desktop" %} It also includes some actions (and yes these that are not included by basic or "simple" package managers like pacman).
 These include:

 * autoremove &mdash; remove no longer needed packages.
 For example, packages that were once required for a package to run but are no longer.
 * builddep &mdash; install the required build-dependencies of a package.